 Even before he finished Main Street, Lewis had started work on Babbitt.
-It takes place in the fictional city of Zenith, in the fictional state of Winnemac (which also appears in Lewis’s Arrowsmith).
+It takes place in the fictional city of Zenith, in the non-existent state of Winnemac (which also appears in Lewis’s Arrowsmith).
 The time period is the 1920s.
 The protagonist is George F. Babbitt, a 46 year old salesman of real estate and insurance among other things.
 He is a mediocre man who is filled with all manner of troubling anxieties.
 He and his wife Myra live in the middle-class suburb of Floral Heights.
-Like all modern men, he worries about his job and the future, however he also feels his life slipping away so he fills his head with mundane things -the price of shampoo, the value of his alarm clock, mowed lawns, the cost of a collared shirt, motor cars and gasoline prices, milk, social clubs like the Elks and the Boosters, a hatred of all things “liberal” that do not conform to the Republican Party and good business practices, and he yearns for fellow businessmen with “Vision and Ideals.”
+Like all modern men, he worries about his job and the future, however he also feels his life slipping away from him so he fills his head with mundane things -the price of shampoo, the value of his alarm clock, freshly mowed lawns, the cost of a collared shirt, motor cars and gasoline prices, milk, social clubs like the Elks and the Boosters, a hatred of all things “liberal” that do not conform to the Republican Party and good business practices, and he yearns for fellow businessmen with “Vision and Ideals.”